LogicalTrust/minerva_lib/README.md

     include ../../mk/minerva.mk

-the include of minerva.mk is mandatory (it does magic to generate fuzzer for You).
+Including of minerva.mk is mandatory (it does magic to generate fuzzer for You).
 Building system is mostly inspired by BSD ports.

 Makefile also supports a few parameters, as follows: